Freak show: Disability

-Although freak shows were viewed as a place for entertainment, they were also a place of employment for those who could advertise, manage, and perform in its attractions.
-In an era before there was welfare or worker's compensation, severely disabled people often found that exhibiting themselves was their only opportunity to make a living.
-Despite current values of the wrongness of exploitation of those with disabilities, in the nineteenth century performing in an organized freak show was a relatively respectable way to earn a living.
+Ugly laws in the United States, starting in the 1860s, banned those who were "diseased, maimed, mutilated, or in any way deformed" from public view—making it hard for such people to support themselves.
+Exhibitions, however, were specifically excepted.
+Although freak shows were viewed as a place for entertainment, they were also a place of employment for those who could advertise, manage, and perform in the attractions.
+In an era before social safety nets or worker's compensation, severely disabled people often found that exhibiting themselves was their only opportunity to make a living.
+In the 19th century performing in an organized freak show was perceived as a "viable" way to earn a living, as opposed to begging.
 Many freak show performers were lucky and gifted enough to earn a livelihood and have a good life through exhibitions, some becoming celebrities, commanding high salaries and earning far more than acrobats, novelty performers, and actors.
 The salaries of dime museum freaks usually varied from 25 to 500 dollars a week, making more money than lecture-room variety performers.
 Freaks were seen to have profitable traits, with an opportunity to become celebrities obtaining fame and fortune.
 At the height of freak shows' popularity, they were one of the few jobs for dwarfs.

-Many scholars have argued that freak show performers were being exploited by the showmen and managers for profit because of their disabilities.
+Many scholars have argued that freak show performers were exploited by the showmen and managers for profit because of their disabilities.
 Many freaks were paid generously, but had to deal with museum managers who were often insensitive about the performers' schedules, working them long hours just to make a profit.
 This was particularly hard for top performers, since more frequent shows sold more tickets.
 Many entertainers were abused by small-time museum operators, kept to grueling schedules, and given only a small percentage of their total earnings.
 Individual exhibits were hired for about one to six weeks by dime museums.
 The average performer had a schedule that included 10 to 15 shows a day, and was shuttled back and forth week after week from one museum to another.
 When a popular freak show performer came to a dime museum in New York, they were overworked and exploited to make the museum money.
 For example, when Fedor Jeftichew (known as "Jo-Jo, the Dog-Faced Boy") appeared at the Globe Museum in New York, his manager arranged to have him perform 23 shows during a 12- to 14-hour day.